How I transformed my bedroom wall with a little paint and a bee-utiful stencil!

 For one thing I’m a neutral color lover so it’s hard for me to go to a lot of color.

 For a long time now, I’ve been wanting to do something different to at least one wall in my bedroom.
 I really wanted to wallpaper the wall behind our bed.
-Now I don’t know how to wallpaper and either does my husband.
+Now I don’t know how to wallpaper and neither does my husband.
 Being a DIYer, I’m sure I could figure it out but the task seemed a little daunting especially since we took down layers of wallpaper in almost every room in our previous house.
 What if we didn’t like the wallpaper once it was up??
 Removing wallpaper again is a job I’d pass on any day of the week!

 So when I came across Royal Design Studio stencils, I was amazed how much they looked like wallpaper treatment.
 At first, the phrase “wall stencils” reminds of something we all did back in the early 90s with emerald green ivy!
 If that’s your thing, no worries, it’s just not mine.
 What I really wanted was an allover wallpaper look without the wallpaper trouble.